What is an Amylase Test?

 • Attach the container's cap before returning it as directed.

-Inform your provider before the test if you have bleeding hemorrhoids or are in the middle of your period.
+Inform your provider before the test if you have bleeding haemorrhoids or are in the middle of your period.

 Your doctor may occasionally request a peritoneal fluid amylase test from you.
 This liquid lies between the tissue layers that line the interior of your belly and protect most of your organs.
 A medical expert will numb your skin before using a needle and tubing to pull fluid into a container to get a sample.

-Prior to a blood or urine test for amylase, you should abstain from alcohol for 24 hours.
-Your healthcare professional might also advise you to fast (avoid food and liquids for two hours before the test) if you are having a blood test.
-In case there are any particular instructions to follow, your provider will let you know.
+Before a blood or urine test for Amylase, you should abstain from alcohol for 24 hours.
+Your healthcare professional might also advise you to fast (avoid food and liquids for two hours before the test) if you have a blood test.
+Your provider will let you know if there are any particular instructions to follow.

 There are no risks or dangers associated with the test.
-You could have a little discomfort or bruising when the needle was inserted during a blood test, but mostly it will disappear rapidly.
+You could experience a little discomfort or bruising when the needle is inserted during a blood test, but it will mostly disappear rapidly.

 Having a urine test has no recognized risks.

-You can have a little lightheadedness or dizziness following a peritoneal fluid test.
+You can have a slight lightheadedness or dizziness following a peritoneal fluid test.
 The needle might damage your intestines or bladder, which could result in bleeding or infection.

-When result shows high levels of amylase in blood or urine it indicates:
+When the result shows high levels of Amylase in blood or urine, it indicates:

 • Acute pancreatitis